 Usually, I like to design flowers that capture the beauty of the bloom as it appears in nature.
 In order to do this, I try to make them look as realistic as possible.
 But sometimes you just have to have fun with it!

 I wanted to add metallic accents to my crepe paper magnolia bouquet, so that is exactly what I did.
-For these flowers I used the White, Vanilla, Gold and Copper colors from my crepe line.
-You will also need 18 gauge floral wire, floral tape (I used the gold floral tape from my line!), and 3/4-inch foam balls.
+For these flowers, I used the White, Vanilla, Gold, and Copper colors from my crepe line.
+You will also need 18-gauge floral wire, floral tape (I used the gold floral tape from my line), and 3/4-inch foam balls.
 I also mixed in a few copper and gold leaves made from text weight metallic paper.

-To create some visual depth in my magnolias, I fused the White color with the creamy Vanilla.
+To create some visual depth in my magnolias, I fused the White color of crepe with the creamy Vanilla.
 Cut a sheet of stitch witchery fabric glue the same size as your crepe sheets and stick it between the two pieces of crepe.
 Use an iron to melt the fabric glue.
 Once it is melted, the crepe is fused!
 You can also use this technique to create your own double-sided crepe for other projects.
-Now you can cut your crepe petals according to the template.

-Follow the step-by-step photo tutorial below to craft your magnolias.
+Now you can cut your crepe petals according to the template and follow the step-by-step photo tutorial.

-Use your crepe paper magnolia bouquet for your outdoor entertaining or for your DIY home decor!
+Use your crepe paper magnolia bouquet for your outdoor entertaining or for your DIY home décor!
 Or, you can easily make single blooms to use as gift toppers.
 Browse the rest of our crepe paper crafts, and stay tuned for tons of new crepe flower projects in the next few weeks.